Tarzan (musical): Original Broadway Production

 Tarzan opened on Broadway at the Richard Rodgers Theatre on May 10, 2006, after starting previews on March 24, making it the only Disney Theatrical production without an out-of-town tryout.
 It closed on July 8, 2007, after 35 previews and 486 performances due to poor ticket sales.
 The production was directed by Bob Crowley and was choreographed was by Meryl Tankard.
 The show featured aerial design by Pichón Baldinu, scenic and costume design by Crowley, and lighting design by Natasha Katz.
 The cast starred Josh Strickland as Tarzan, Jennifer Gambatese as Jane Porter, Shuler Hensley as Kerchak, Merle Dandridge as Kala, Chester Gregory II as Terk, Tim Jerome as Professor Porter, and Donnie Keshawarz as Clayton.
 The production received mixed reviews and a Tony Award nomination for Best Lighting Design.

 Dylan Riley Snyder replaced Daniel Manche as first alternate Young Tarzan on September 15, 2006.
 Rob Evan replaced Shuler Hensley as Kerchak on March 28, 2007.
 J. Bradley Bowers was cast as Young Tarzan in March 2007 to replace Alex Rutherford.
 However, it was later announced that the show would close on July 8, 2007, so Bowers, Rutherford, and Snyder alternated in the role of Young Tarzan for the remainder of the show.

 International Productions

 The first international production of the show opened on April 15, 2007, at the Fortis Circustheater in Scheveningen, Netherlands and was produced by Disney and Joop van den Ende Theaterproducties/Stage Entertainment.
 Phil Collins was present at the opening night.
 The original cast featured Ron Link as Tarzan (winner of the show "Wie Wordt Tarzan?") and Chantal Janzen as Jane.
 On May 24, 2009, the show closed to make way for the Dutch production of Mary Poppins.

 The second international production, and the first independent production (not to be produced by Disney) opened in Kristianstad, Sweden, on February 16, 2008, and closed in 2009.
 A Philippine production of the show, licensed by Viva Atlantic Theatricals, ran from June 14 – July 7, 2013, at the Meralco Theater in Manila.
 It starred Dan Domenech as Tarzan and Rachelle Ann Go as Jane.
+An Australian production of the show, produced by James Terry Collective, ran from August 29 – September 14, 2025 in Melbourne, and saw Joshua Russell and Emily Robinson play the leads Tarzan and Jane Porter.